Are you feeling discouraged, disconnected, or disillusioned with your faith? If so, you may be experiencing spiritual fatigue.

 Paul Understood What is Spiritual Weariness

 After being commissioned by God and changing the direction of his life, Paul experienced trials and defeats within the new church.
-He worked tirelessly preaching the good news only to face danger, conflict, and lack of enthusiasm.
+He worked tirelessly preaching the good news only to face danger, betrayal, conflict, rejection, and lack of enthusiasm.

 But through his spiritual weariness, he stayed on purpose and was used mightily to spread Christ’s message of redemption.